An Android Material Design 3 Theming and Dynamic Color Tutorial

 Preview Buy eBook Buy Print

-Once you have loaded the builder, select the Custom button at the top of the screen and then click on the Primary color circle in the Core Colors section to display the color selector.
-From the color selector, choose any color you feel like using as the basis for your theme:
+Once you have loaded the builder, select a wallpaper followed by the Custom button at the top of the screen, and then click on the Primary color circle in the Core Colors section to display the color selector.
+From the color selector, choose any color as the basis for your theme:

-Review the color scheme in the Your Theme panel and make any necessary color adjustments using the Core Color options until you are happy with the color slots.
-Once the theme is ready, click on the Export button in the top right-hand corner and select the Android Views (XML) option.
+Review the color scheme in the Your Theme panel and make any necessary color adjustments using the Core colors settings until you are happy with the color slots.
+Once the theme is ready, click the Export button in the top right-hand corner and select the Android Views (XML) option.
 When prompted, save the file to a suitable location on your computer filesystem.
 The theme will be saved as a compressed file named material-theme.zip.

 Learn more.